Waste and Recycling FAQs

 Please see our Assisted Waste Collection page for further information.

 Your bins should give you enough space for your rubbish.
 Please make sure you squash boxes, bottles and other waste.
-We may give you a second bin if you recycle correctly and still don't have enough space.
+We may give you a second bin if have six or more people living full time in the property, two or more children in full time disposable nappies and you recycle correctly and still don't have enough space.
 Please contact us for more information.

-If you have extra rubbish - like after a family party - take your rubbish to your local recycling plant.
+If you have extra rubbish - like after a family party - take your rubbish to your local recycling site.

 Please contact us and we will arrange a swap.

-Important information: Our smaller 140 lire bins are the same height as the larger bins but are not as wide.
+Important information: Our smaller 140 litre bins are the same height as the larger 240L bins but are not as wide.

-If you have two children in nappies you may be eligible for a temporary extra bin.
+If you have two children in full time disposable nappies you may be eligible for a temporary extra bin.
 Please contact us.

 Please contact us.
 Please allow two weeks for delivery.